jpartridge95/StoreUpdater/README.md

 3. Go Into your documents and look for the Updater folder, this is where all your application files live.

-4. Inside the application folder create a new folder and name it Reports (Case sensitive).
+4. Inside the Updater folder create a new folder and name it Reports (Case sensitive).

 #### Well done, you have completed setup ⭐